bps90/contiki-cooja-mobility-plugin/README.md

 0 3.0 0 0
 0 4.0 0 10
 ```
-save the above lines in a txt file, except the header, then provide file to Cooja through "Mobility..." option.
+save the above lines in a .txt file, except the header, then provide file to Cooja through "Mobility..." option.

 credits to: